joe7575/pdp13/manuals/manualXL_EN.md

 ## BIOS ROM

-If the computer has been expanded with the "BIOS ROM" chip, the computer has access to the terminal and to the file system of the tape drive and the hard disk.
+If the computer has been expanded with the "BIOS ROM" chip, the computer has access to the terminal and to the file system of the tape drive and and later also to the hard disk.
 The computer can theoretically boot from one of the drives if it had an operating system, but more on that later.

 For the "BIOS ROM" chip you have to solve task 2.

-The following additional sys commands, for example, are now available (the `@` sign means "memory address of"):
+Once task 2 has been completed, the "BIOS ROM" chip is produced and placed in the storage rack, the following additional sys commands, for example, are available (the `@` sign means "memory address of"):

 | sys # | Meaning                    | Parameter in A             | Parameter in B  | Result in A     |
 | ----- | -------------------------- | -------------------------- | --------------- | --------------- |